 ratio = intersection / np.clip(union, min=epsilon)

-# discard boxes above overlap threshold
+# discard bins above overlap threshold

-keep = np.where(ratio < threshold)
+hold = np.the place(ratio < threshold)

 order = order[keep]